Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Entfer](https://entfer.com/): a newcomer that lets registered users upvote/downvote search results to customize ranking.
 Doesn't offer much information on who made it.
 Its index is small, but it does seem to return results related to the query.
 - [Siik](https://siik.co/): Lacks contact info, and the ToS and Privacy Policy links are dead.
 Seems to have PHP errors in the backend for some of its instant-answer widgets.
 If you scroll past all that, it does have web results powered by what seems to be its own index.
 These results do tend to be somewhat relevant, but the index seems too small for more specific queries.
 - [ChatNoir](https://www.chatnoir.eu/): An experimental engine by researchers that uses the [Common Crawl](https://commoncrawl.org/) index.
 The engine is [open source](https://github.com/chatnoir-eu).
 See the [announcement](https://groups.google.com/g/common-crawl/c/3o2dOHpeRxo/m/H2Osqz9dAAAJ) on the Common Crawl mailing list (Google Groups).
+- [Secret Search Engine Labs](http://www.secretsearchenginelabs.com/): Very small index with very little SEO spam; it toes the line between a "search engine" and a "surf engine".
+It's best for reading about broad topics that would otherwise be dominated by SEO spam, thanks to its [CashRank algorithm](http://www.secretsearchenginelabs.com/tech/cashrank.php).
+Allows site submission.

 ### Unusable engines, irrelevant results